zhengjunyao-work/arc24/docs/modeling/Iteration_33_back_to_smollm.md

 - [ ] Does the evaluation return comparable metrics to Qwen?
 - [ ] What is the speedup at inference?
 - [ ] Try to get the same metrics as Qwen by training for much longer, f.e.
 160k steps
+- [ ] Another small LLM, it also has 2048 context window: https://huggingface.co/amd/AMD-Llama-135m